<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=766060260189124&amp;ev=PageView&amp;noscript=1">

 Most volunteers tack on a trip to the coast, since you're in the neighborhood already.
 The coastal cities of Klaipeda and Palanga are about two hours away from Siaulai, so it's an easy add on to your trip.
 Especially if you're visiting in the warmer months, the Baltic Sea isn't too chilly and makes for a fun day at the coast.

 Visiting in the cooler months?
 You can rent bikes and head out to the Curonian Spit, a narrow strip of land that separates the Black Sea from the Curonian Lagoon.
 One ILP volunteer said the Spit was her favorite part of their weekend in Klaipeda.
-It’s partly owned by Lithuania, and partly owned by Russia, but the area is blanketed with white sand dunes and a stretch of coastline, dotted with little villages and forests.
-Here your guide to Klaipeda and Palanga to help you know the best beaches, the go to museums, and other tips.
+It’s partly owned by Lithuania and partly owned by Russia, but the area is blanketed with white sand dunes and a stretch of coastline dotted with little villages and forests.
+Here Is your guide to Klaipeda and Palanga to help you know the best beaches, the go to museums, and other tips.

 Screen Shot 2019-09-10 at 3.04.32 PM